Palau

 Enquire Now

-Palau Scuba Diving Resorts & Liveaboards offer the Holy Grail of scuba diving: incredible biodiversity and plenty of pelagic action.
-Diving Palau you’ll have encounters with mantas and sharks as well as large breeding aggregations of snapper, butterflyfish, bumphead parrotfish and more.
+Palau offers the Holy Grail of scuba diving: incredible biodiversity, pristine reefs, abundant marine life, caves, blue holes, WWII wrecks… and plenty of pelagic action.
+Diving Palau you’ll have encounters with mantas and sharks as well as large breeding aggregations of snapper, bumphead parrotfish, Moorish idols and more.
 There are numerous currents from far and near making the waters highly nutritious and supporting a food chain from plankton upwards.

 Palau was created as a raised limestone plateau, which the forces of nature have carved into hundreds of islands, each with a tropical green coat of foliage.
-Its formation has also lead to its incomparable Jellyfish Lake – a lake literally teeming with harmless orange jellyfish.
+Its formation has also lead to novelties such as Jellyfish Lake – a lake literally teeming with harmless orange jellyfish.
 The terrain below the water line is similarly varied with shallow reefs, deep drop-offs, vertical holes, horizontal caves and tunnels.
-You might want to read about some of the dive sites before you come back to find out how to dive this fascinating place.

 Palau is approximately 800 km due east of the Philippines.
 It’s fairly remote but as such obeys Richie’s Inverse Law of Diving which states: ‘The harder it is to get to – the better the diving will be!’
 Its nearest neighbour is Yap, about 300 km to the north east, and in the same direction, Guam, which is another 600 km onwards.